Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 SET contains many different tools, that can be selected with the CLI menu.

 For example, we can create a malicious copy of a famous website login page.
-On login, it captures the email and password, display them in the terminal, and redirect to the original website.
+On login, it captures the email and password, displays them in the terminal, and redirects to the original website.
 _Social-Engineering Attacks > Website Attack Vectors > Credential Harvester Attack Method > Site Cloner > facebook.com_

 This can be combined with a SET phishing campaign that sends a phishing email with custom sender and recipient.